Champion (2019 film): Production

 The film was announced to be made as a sports drama film mainly based on the sport of football by director Suseenthiran after his previous sports drama films including Vennila Kabadi Kuzhu (2009), Jeeva (2014) which turned out to be successful.
 The shooting of the film went on floors from 30 May 2018.
-Mirnalini Ravi was selected to make her lead film debut in the female lead role along with another newcomer Vishwa.
+Mirnalini Ravi was selected to play one of the heroines with another newcomer Vishwa, the nephew of actor R. K. Suresh playing the lead.
 The shooting of the film wrapped up in around 19 September 2019.

 The first look poster of the film was unveiled by actor Vishal through his Twitter account on 29 January 2019 coinciding on the eve of emotional 10 years anniversary of director Suseenthiran's filming career since making his directorial debut through Vennila Kabadi Kuzhu which was released on the same day (29 January) in 2009.

 Soundtrack

 The songs were composed by Arrol Corelli with one song by Vishwa.